Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: KL-divergence and dynamical information projections

-We denote by $\mu_\lambda=\mu_{\mathfrak{J}_\lambda}$ the Gibbs probability associated to $\mathfrak{J}_\lambda$.
-The probability $\mu_\lambda$ corresponds in \cite{Nielsen} to the concept of mixture distribution.
+The probability $\mu_{\mathfrak{J}_\lambda}$ corresponds in \cite{Nielsen} to the concept of mixture distribution.
 In \cite{FLL} Bayesian Hypothesis Tests are considered for the family described by \eqref{a55}.

 Note that in our dynamical setting the problem of considering a convex combination of probabilities is different from the problem of considering convex combinations of Jacobians like in \eqref{a55}.
-We point out that the convex combination of shift invariant Markov probabilities is not a Markov probability.
-As a non trivial convex combination of ergodic probabilities is not ergodic, it is more natural - under the ergodic point of view - to consider the family of probabilities $\mu_\lambda$ as described above in expression \eqref{a55}.
+As a non trivial convex combination of ergodic probabilities is not ergodic, it is more natural - under the ergodic point of view - to consider the family of probabilities $\mu_{\mathfrak{J}_\lambda}$ as described above in expression \eqref{a55}.

-It follows from \cite{LR1} that the function $\frac{J_2-J_0}{J_0}$ corresponds to a tangent vector to the analytic manifold $\mathcal{N}$ at the point $\mu_{0}$.
+It follows from \cite{LR1} that the function $\frac{\tilde{J}_1-J_0}{J_0}$ corresponds to a tangent vector to the analytic manifold $\mathcal{N}$ at the point $\mu_{0}$.

 The inequality